 Halal Haircuts in Islam:

 You can have any size of hair but equally cut from all sides.
-Not go down to the shoulders.
+Do not go down to the shoulders.

 Sunnah Haircut | Prophet Muhammad (PBUH) Hairstyle

 Here I’m discussing Prophet Muhammad’s (PBUH) Hair Style.
-So we can say it is Islamic hairstyle or Islamic haircuts.
+So we can say it is an Islamic hairstyle or Islamic haircut.

 - Prophet Muhammad’s (PBUH) hair was neither curly nor straight.

 - Prophet Muhammad’s (PBUH) hair came down to His earlobes.